algchv/ToDoList/README.md

 # Project Name
-> Here goes your awesome project description!
+> A simple ToDoList project made with EJS and node.js

 ## Table of contents
 * [General info](#general-info)